f5devcentral/f5-rseries-training/docs/initial_setup_of_rseries_platform_layer.rst

   Boston-r10900-1(config)# commit
   Commit complete.

 **Note: This change will not take effect until the appliance is power cycled.
-A complete power cycle is required in order to convert existing internal address space to the new address space, a reboot is not sufficient.**
+A complete power cycle is required in order to convert existing internal address space to the new address space; a reboot is not sufficient.**

 -------------------------------
 IP Address Assignment & Routing
 -------------------------------

 The rSeries appliance requires its own unique out-of-band IP address for the F5OS layer.
 The IP addresses can be statically defined or acquired via DHCP.
-In addition to the IP address a default route and subnet mask/prefix length is defined.
+In addition to the IP address, a default route and subnet mask/prefix length is defined.

 Once logged in you will configure the static IP addresses (unless DHCP is preferred).